Does a Harassment Order Go on Your Record?

 The FBI background check is a federal background check that uses the individual’s fingerprints, rather than just their name.
 This is likely the best and most thorough check that an individual can purchase at this time.

-When it comes to how long does a restraining order stay on your record assuming the order was filed in criminal court and is actually on the record, then individuals should next look to state laws.
+When it comes to how long a restraining order stays on your record assuming the order was filed in criminal court and is actually on the record, then individuals should next look to state laws.
 The only federal law that determines how long criminal history information will remain on someone’s record, specifically how long it can appear on a background check, is the FCRA.3

 The FCRA does not have any limits on how far back a background check can look for conviction information.
 However, several states have adopted their own laws that prevent background checks from going back further than 7-10 years.

-Unfortunately, there are only a handful of 7 or 10-year background check states and in North Carolina, criminal information such as restraining orders will remain on an individual’s record forever.
+Unfortunately, there are only a handful of 7 or 10-year background check and in North Carolina, criminal information such as restraining orders will remain on an individual’s record forever.

 Since almost all temporary restraining orders or TROs are filed in civil court, they will likely not be present on an individual’s record.